 Besides giving your workforce the ability to operate their phones with the same ease and access as if they were at their desk in the office, this also allows for greater interconnectivity no matter where you or your employees and colleagues are in the world!

 If you are on a business trip, you now have the exact same connectivity that you would have at your desk, the same ability to keep in touch in real time with your staff, and the ability to continue business as usual no matter where you are.

-Also, your employees working from different cities, countries, or even just from their living rooms, are able to have the necessary connectivity to their colleagues, as well as the professionalism of having the company phone number show up on caller ID whenever they make outbound calls to customers or clients.
+Employees working from different cities, countries, or even just from their living rooms, are able to have the necessary connectivity to their colleagues (Between instant messaging, video and audio conferencing, and the above mentioned calling options) as well as the professionalism of having the company phone number show up on caller ID whenever they make outbound calls to customers or clients.